Housing - Right to Buy

 Please send the completed and signed application forms to:

-If you need any help in completing the form or need to discuss your application in person, it is advisable to make an appointment with a Home Ownership Officer on 01279 446424.
+If you need any help in completing the form or wish to discuss your application in person please contact the Home Ownership Team on 01279 446424 for an appointment.

 Frequently Asked Questions

 How long do I have to be a tenant to buy?

 You must have at least five years public and/or armed forces tenancy.